Skip to Main Content

 PhD Theses

-Print copies are held in the McClay Library Book Store.
-Theses can be requested using the Place Request button in the library catalogue.
-Alternatively, you can complete a request form at one of the library's enquiry desks.
+Print copies of PhD theses are held in the McClay Library Book Store.
+They can be retrieved from the store by completing a request form at one of the library desks.
 Theses may not be borrowed but can be read in the library.

 Publishing an Article Open Access